-The Honeyberry Bundle – Late Blooming 4 pack is perfect if you are having a hard time trying to decide which delicious varieties to plant.
-The bundle includes four of our favorites listed below
+The Honeyberry Bundle 4 pack is perfect if you are having a hard time trying to decide which delicious varieties to plant.
+This bundle includes four late blooming varieties each in the one gallon container listed below.

 Honeyberries are a very hardy and unique small shrub related to Honeysuckle but with sweet and tasty fruit.
 Native to Eastern Siberia, the Russian Far East, and Northern Japan, they are valued for their tasty, blueberry-like fruit.
 They are also extremely early ripening, often two weeks before strawberries.
 And finally, they are exceptionally hardy handling temperatures to minus 40 degrees F., or below.
 They are great for fresh eating, juicing, and preserves.